AlexanderLutsenko/nobuco/README.md

 <img src="https://raw.githubusercontent.com/AlexanderLutsenko/nobuco/master/docs/converter_inside_converter1.svg" width="100%">

-In the previous section, we've seen it's possible to invoke a Nobuco converter inside another Nobuco converter.
+We've seen it's possible to invoke a Nobuco converter inside another Nobuco converter.
 Can we embed some third-party converter?
 You bet!
 Why?
 Because it might just do what we need.
 Let's consider the standard route: pytorch -> onnx -> tensorflow, with the latter step done with [onnx-tf](https://github.com/onnx/onnx-tensorflow).
 This library likes transposing stuff so much, converting the whole graph with it may introduce intolerable inference overhead.
 Nonetheless, it does the job.